-Are foundation repair issues enough to keep you from buying your dream home?
-Imagine - you have just spent the last three months looking for your perfect home.
+Are foundation issues enough to keep you from buying your dream home?
+Imagine this: you have just spent the last three months looking for the perfect home.
 Finally, after all these months, you walk into your new house.
 Everything about this house was made for you and your family.
 When you look at this home all you see is large walk-in closets and a big backyard for the kids.
 Making a repair to the foundation is not even on your radar.

 This is because foundations, good or bad, do not sell houses.
-The realtor is not going to point out any cracks in the walls or they type of soil your home sits on.
+The realtor is not going to point out any cracks in the walls or the type of soil your home sits on.
 Your brain is telling you to wait until the inspections are done and the papers are signed before making plans for those closets.
 However, there is nothing like that feeling of coming home to your perfect house.
 You have probably already started decorating and imagining your family living there.

 The phone rings and your heart starts to break for what might have been.
 The inspector has discovered foundation issues with your dream home.
 Anticipation becomes apprehension with this news.
 How much will a foundation repair cost in Houston?
 Are the closets really as great as you thought they were before the call?
 Do you have it in you to entertain the thought of buying this otherwise perfect home?
 How can you be sure what the right move for your family will be?

-This is a choice that is best made after you have gathered all of the information necessary for making the right decision for your family.
+The answers to these questions are best given after you have gathered all the information necessary to make the right decision for your family.
 You can buy a house with foundation issues and have it be a smart choice.
 However, there are certain things you need to know when buying a home with foundation issues.
 You need to educate yourself before making the commitment to do a foundation repair or look for another home.

 1. Call an expert and know the foundation repair costs